scala/scala-lang/_posts/2020-02-20-community-build.md

 already dropped 2.10 from their cross-builds.
 Some are dropping 2.11, now, too.)

-Not many new bugs were reported in 2.13, so without any urgent fixes to ship, we've been able to do followup releases on a fairly leisurely
-schedule: 2.13.1 after three months, and 2.13.2 ([coming soon](https://contributors.scala-lang.org/t/coming-soon-scala-2-12-11-scala-2-13-2/4003/4))
-after a further six months.
+Not many new bugs were reported in Scala 2.13 itself, so without urgent fixes to ship, we've been able to do followup releases on a fairly leisurely schedule: 2.13.1 after three months, and 2.13.2 ([coming soon](https://contributors.scala-lang.org/t/coming-soon-scala-2-12-11-scala-2-13-2/4003/4)) after a further six months.